percona/pmm/doc/source/qan.rst

 .. rubric:: Selecting Time or Date Range

-The query metrics that appear in *QAN* are computed based on a time period or a range of dates.
+The query metrics that appear in |qan| are computed based on a time period or a range of dates.
 The default value is *the last hour*.
-To set another range use the *range selection tool* located at the top of your |qan| page.
+To set another range use the *range selection tool* located at the top of the |qan| page.

 .. figure:: .res/graphics/png/pmm.qan.range-selection.1.png